Realism-Studios/Realism-Messages-Editor/readme.md

  * Added drag-and-drop support
  * Message IDs are now editable
  * The "Remove Last" button is now titled "Remove", and removes the selected message
  * Added a "Check for Duplicate IDs" option
  * Other minor fixes

+Release 1.0 (August 1, 2013)
+ * Initial release
+   and removes the selected message
+ * Added a "Check for Duplicate IDs" option
+ * Other minor fixes